Sudipta-Sen/SystemDesignMasterClass/Non-RelationalDatabases/Session2.md

 As mentioned in a blog post, WhatsApp's edge servers, which are exposed to the internet (Naked Edge Servers), are designed to support up to 5 million TCP connections on a single server.
 However, this raises concerns about security, as exposing servers directly to the public internet can compromise sensitive information.
 To mitigate this, WhatsApp uses a **Dual NIC** setup, where one network card is public-facing and the other is private-facing.
 This configuration ensures that while the server is accessible on the internet, no sensitive information resides on it, as the communication between the public and private networks is securely relayed through the two network cards.

-## Horizontal Scalability of Edge Servers
+## Horizontal Scalability of WebSocket/Edge Servers

 In this design, we focus on scaling the edge servers horizontally to handle multiple users while optimizing real-time communication across channels.